AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- HoS - *Ego Mobius Build* 7D</p>

 !!! note
-    Load buffs adjusted and up to date for 6.1.
+    Load buffs adjusted and up to date for 6.3.

-> Boss to be Chosen: Husk, then Vill-V or Aponia
+> Boss to be Chosen: Husk Mysticism, then Vill-V or Aponia

 ####<p align="center">Setup</p>